 333 Decorating Rules & Tips You Need to Know – You’ll get a free Etsy guide with this guide, as well.
 There is so much information, and much I’ve never seen anywhere else.
 The window treatment glossary alone is several pages.

 Etsy is known for exceedingly helpful, personable vendors and great pricing.

-Please note: Some prices will be going up on January 1st, and all free offers will end on December 30, 2020.
+Please note: Some prices will be going up on January 1st.

 I took this photo for a friend tonight in my new living room, and honestly, I can barely keep my eyes open.
 I can’t stress enough the power of good lighting. haha!
 Oh, and La Mer facial products.
 I know.
 They are wildly expensive, but a LOT cheaper than plastic surgery!
 A big jar of the moisturizer lasts forever.
 I keep it in the fridge and transfer a small amount into a little jar every couple of weeks.

 And, no. I have not had ANY work done; no injections, either.
 Nuttin’ but delicious moisturizers from La Mer.
 Below are the three I love and use, usually twice a day.
 They feel so good and have the most lovely exceedingly subtle, but sweet fragrance.
 I’m very sensitive to overly perfumed products.

 Melissa has also updated the HOT SALES pages.
 Some wonderful end-of-the-year sales are going on right now.

 Well, that’s a wrap for the penultimate post for 2020.
 I’m sure it will only spawn more questions.